 - Be considerate, mindful and respectful.
 Montana businesses have been making significant efforts to maintain a clean, safe and healthy place for you to stay, visit, shop and dine.
-When you come to a local business, you’ll likely see signage on the door with their guidelines including masks.
+When you come to a local business, you’ll likely see signage on the door with their guidelines (including masks).
 Take a few moments to read their policies, recommendations and more and be respectful of the efforts they are taking to keep you and their employees safe.
 Hotels and other lodging properties have cleaning policies they are following and each place wants you to feel comfortable staying in their rooms, cabins and accommodations.
 Feel free to ask individual properties about their cleaning processes, cancellation policies and more.

 - Practice good hygiene, for all our sakes.
-We’re just going to stay it: if you or anyone in your traveling party doesn’t feel well, please don’t come to Montana.
+We know you know this already, but just in case: if you or anyone in your traveling party doesn’t feel well, please don’t come to Montana (or anywhere else you’ve been thinking of visiting).
 Instead, stay home, continue daydreaming of Montana and plan a visit for when you’re feeling well.
 When you’re here, be sure to wash your hands often (after all, that’s just good advice), use hand sanitizer and plan to have travel-size bottles with you in case you need it.
 And while you know this already, if you need to sneeze or cough be sure to do so in your elbow or in a tissue and immediately throw it in the trash and wash your hands.

 - Stay home if you’re sick.
-If you feel ill call Kalispell Regional Healthcare 24-hour phone line 406-890-7272.
+If you are in Kalispell and feel ill, call Kalispell Regional Healthcare 24-hour phone line 406-890-7272.

 - Understand some services and destinations may be limited: Plan ahead and be patient, flexible and kind.